mjalas/test-data-assistant/README.md

 # test-data-assistant

-A tool for creating test data in different formats.
+A tool to ease working with test data.
 The tool is currently in very early stages.

-Development is focused on creating functionality that reads data from a SQL Server and transform it into different formats.
+Development is focused on creating functionality that reads existing data from a SQL Server and transform it into json.
+More formats might be added later on.
+The goal is to be able to use existing data from a database in automated testing.